-Program Director: Glenda K. Ferguson, Professor of Chemistry
+Program Director: Keith L. Peterson, Professor of Chemistry

 The chemistry major encourages students to achieve a sound understanding of the fundamental concepts of molecular science and prepares students for careers in industry, technology, and teaching, as well as for graduate study in chemistry and the health sciences.
 Many biology majors find that they can obtain a second major in chemistry by taking several additional chemistry/math courses beyond those required for the biology

 Students majoring in chemistry at Wesleyan often choose to pursue one of two concentration areas: a professional/graduate school track or a pre-professional health track.
 Postgraduate opportunities for women holding a degree in chemistry are excellent.
-The job market for chemists is at an all time high and our graduates have chosen a wide range of postgraduate opportunities to pursue their passion for this field.
+Our graduates have chosen a wide range of postgraduate opportunities to pursue their passion for this field.
 All departmental faculty are engaged in vigorous research programs, and welcome the opportunity to have students work with them.
 Research experience helps increase our graduates' career opportunities.
 For information about specific courses offered, please see our Academic Catalogue.

 The Munroe Science Center, a dynamic new campus centerpiece, opened in August 2007.
-The new state-of-the-art science facility will serve an increasing number of Wesleyan students enrolled and majoring in one or more fields of science while also addressing the great need throughout our state and nation for women who are skilled in medicine, scientific research, computer technology, and mathematics.
+This state-of-the-art science facility serves an increasing number of Wesleyan students enrolled and majoring in one or more fields of science while also addressing the great need throughout our state and nation for women who are skilled in medicine, scientific research, computer technology, and mathematics.
 Through its eleven teaching laboratories and nine research laboratories, the new facility encourages faculty/student collaboration on research projects, contains interactive laboratories for specific experimentation, and offers individualized instruction in an environmentally efficient and safe setting.

-State-of-the-art laboratories include cell biology, ecology, physiology, immunology, and instrumental analysis labs as well as general biology, physics, and chemistry labs.
+State-of-the-art laboratories include general, organic, physical, analytical, and instrumentation labs, as well as a variety of biology labs.
 While teaching laboratories serve as classrooms, a small seminar room and two technologically advanced classrooms also are used for instruction.
 Among its many specialty science spaces, the 42,000-square-foot facility includes an astronomy observation deck, a greenhouse, a vivarium, and a community learning center.

 Many internships are available to chemistry and physics students in the local community.
 Recent sponsors include the Medical Center of Central Georgia, Coliseum Northside Hospital, Piedmont Sports Medicine Clinic, Mercer Medical School, Georgia Extension Service, Environmental Health Labs, J. M. Huber Corporation, Georgia Crime Lab, and the Macon Museum of Arts and Sciences.